h5p/h5p-wordpress-plugin/readme.txt

 Allow multiple content to be loaded at the same time.
 Refactor of the Content Type Selector(Hub); big UX and performance improvements .
 Updated translations.

+= 1.10.1 =
+Fix issue with editor not saving correctly in Safari 11.
+Fix missing translation and some PHP notices.